zhiyaoxie/zhiyaoxie.github.io/_pages/experience.md

   * Purchasing and providing help on all EDA tools for teaching and research purposes at Duke University.

 * **Research Intern, Arm**, June 2020 – Nov 2020
-  * Advisor: Xiaoqing Xu, Shidhartha Das, Brian Cline
   * Developed the first runtime on-chip power monitor that simultaneously achieves per-cycle resolution and less than 1% area overhead without compromising accuracy.
   * The overall framework automatically generates training data, develops the model, and constructs the power monitor with minimum designer interference.
-  * It is verified on multiple industry-standard CPU cores including ARM Neoverse N1 and Cortex-A77.
+Verified on multiple industry-standard CPU cores including ARM Neoverse N1 and Cortex-A77.

 * **Software Engineer Intern, Synopsys**, May 2019 – Aug 2019
-  * Advisor: Anand Rajaram, Min Pan, Aiqun Cao
   * Developed a light-weighted linear model to estimate transition violation on the clock tree.
-  * The model is integrated into IC Compiler II and proves to improve clock tree quality by guiding CTS with early feedback.
+  * Model is integrated into IC Compiler II and proves to improve clock tree quality by guiding CTS with early feedback.

 * **Research Intern, Nvidia**, Sep 2018 – Dec 2018
-  * Advisor: Haoxing (Mark) Ren, Brucek Khailany
   * Developed a customized CNN model for IR drop prediction.
 By incorporating switching time into power map features, this is the first design-independent estimator for both vector-based and vectorless IR drop.
   * After integrating it into their in-house IR mitigation flow, hotspots in latest designs are reduced by 30%.

 * **Software Engineer Intern, Cadence**, June 2018 – Aug 2018
-  * Advisor: Jie (Jack) Chen, Weibin Ding
   * Developed deep neural network models for very early routability prediction even before the placement optimization.
 This is an early effort on routability estimation in the EDA industry.